-The Group assumes that no contracts are onerous at initial recognition, unless facts and circumstances indicate otherwise.
-If facts and circumstances indicate that some contracts are onerous, an additional assessment is performed to distinguish onerous contracts from non-onerous ones.
-For non-onerous contracts, the Group assesses the likelihood of changes in the applicable facts and circumstances in the subsequent periods in determining whether contracts have a significant possibility of becoming onerous.
+assumes that no contracts are onerous at initial recognition, unless facts and circumstances indicate otherwise.
+I circumstances indicate that some contracts are onerous, an additional assessment is performed to distinguish Intracts from non-onerous ones.
+For non-onerous contracts, the Group assessors the likelihood of changes in the applicable facts and circumstances in the subsequent periods in determining whether contracts have a si possibility of becoming onerous.
 This assessment is performed at a policyholder-pricing-groups level.